electronicvisions/hbp-sp9-guidebook/pm/spikey/test.rst

 .. warning:: this section is work in progress

+First, setup the environment (see :ref:`label-softwaremodule`).
-To run all tests taking in total several minutes first setup environment (:ref:`label-beforeexp`), then:
+Then, to run all tests use:

 .. code-block:: bash

     cd symap2ic/test
     sh run_spikey_tests.sh

+In total this will take several minutes.

-For low-level tests taking only several seconds use:
+For low-level tests that take only several seconds, use:

 .. code-block:: bash